Categories

 Illustrated by: Dr. Leighton’s insistence that Karidian is Kodos, despite the passage of time.

 Dr. Leighton embodies the ethical courage it takes to speak the truth, especially when public interest has waned over time.
-His determination underscores a core compliance truth: there is no statute of limitations on accountability.
+His determination underscores a core truth of compliance: there is no statute of limitations on accountability.
 When misconduct has caused real harm, silence becomes complicity.
-Leaders must create compliance cultures where reporting long-dormant concerns is viewed as a moral responsibility, not disloyalty or disruption.
+Leaders must create compliance cultures in which reporting long-dormant concerns is viewed as a moral responsibility rather than as disloyalty or disruption.
 Whistleblower protections shouldn’t only apply to active employees but also encourage former employees, partners, or community stakeholders to come forward.
 Organizations must foster environments where the pursuit of truth is always welcome, regardless of how inconvenient or uncomfortable that truth may be.

 3. Leadership and Doubt—Action Without Certainty